liborty/indxvec/README.md

 **Version 1.1.2** - Added `.red()` method to `Printing`.
 Some tidying up of `tests.rs` and the docs. `hashsort` improved.

 **Version 1.1.0** - Added superfast n-recursive `hashsort`.
 Suitable for multithreading (to do).

-**Version 1.0.9** - Minor changes to testing.rs to better test `ran`.

-**Version 1.0.8** - Dependencies reorganization to minimise the footprint.
-The random numbers generation has now been moved to its own new crate `ran` and added here just as a development dependency where it rightfully belongs.

-**Version 1.0.7** - Renamed function `occurs` to `occurs_multiple` and added a simple linear count of item occurrences: `occurs`.

-**Version 1.0.6** - Some cosmetic changes to the code, readme and tests, no change of functionality.

-**Version 1.0.5** - Added `partition_indexed` for partitioning into two sets of indices about a pivot.
-Moved all random number generating functions into new module `random.rs` (import changed to: `random::*`).
-Moved the implementations of Printing trait to new module `printing.rs` (this has no effect on users).

-**Version 1.0.4** - here!() now highlights the (first) error in bold red.
-Added fast random number generation functions `ranf64, ranv64, ranvu8, ranvvf64, rannvvu8`.

-**Version 1.0.3** - Added utilities functions `maxt, mint, minmaxt`.
-Rationalised the functions for printing generic slices and slices of vectors.
-They are now turned into two chainable methods in trait `Printing`: `.to_str()` and `.gr()`.
-The latter also serialises slices to strings but additionally makes them bold green.

-**Version 1.0.2** - Added function `occurs` that efficiently counts occurrences of specified items in a set with repetitions.

-**Version 1.0.1** - Some code style tidying up.
-Added function `binsearchdesc` for completeness and symmetry with `binsearch`.

-**Version 1.0.0** - `indxvec` has been stable for some time now, so it gets promoted to v1.0.0.
-There are some improvements to `README.md` to mark the occasion.